yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

     ~ Their managers want to drive Porshes
 ~ Stubborness
     - None of the groups above wants to change
+~ Group awareness
+    - You don't want your friends to be affected too

 ---
 {state: light middle}